-When apple season and flatbread pizza have a meet-cute, the following recipe is the result!
-This Caramelized Onion, Apple and Flatbread Pizza has an incredible mix of flavors.
-From the nutty taste of the cheese, the sweet onion, the sweet apple and the crispy salty bacon – It simply is a taste sensation of epic proportions!
+This Caramelized Onion, Apple and Bacon Flatbread Pizza has incredible flavors.
+From the nutty cheese, sweet onion to the sweet apple and crispy salty bacon.
+This is an amazing flatbread pizza idea and taste sensation!

 A closeup of the crispy brown edges of flatbread topped with melted fontina, caramelized onions apple slices and crispy bacon.

-Apple season is well and truly here and if you love a salty/sweet bite AND pizza, this is just what the doctor ordered.
+When apple season and flatbread pizza have a meet-cute (a charming first encounter, usually used in acting).
+Apple season is here and if you love a salty/sweet bite AND pizza, this is for you.

 A rectangle shaped piece of flatbread with 2 apple slices, crispy bacon bits and chopped parsley

-Let’s talk about something truly delectable – caramelized onions.
-While they may not be the labor of love you may think they are, as they do take a little more time to prepare, but it’s time well spent, in my opinion.
+Let’s talk about caramelized onions.
+They are not the labor of love you may think they are, they do take a little time, but well worth it my opinion.
+Cooking them low and slow really is the only way to bring out amazing sweetness and flavor.

 A closeup of curry caramelized onions showing the deep brown color